- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

 - In most cases, the actual certifications are falsified.
-It is common for a single field to be sent across to SAP and for that to essentially certify the software company.
+It is common for a single field to be sent across to SAP to certify the software company.

-- SAP puts extremely little effort into testing the technical validity of a certification, say of an adapter.
+- SAP puts minimal effort into testing the technical validity of a certification, say of an adapter.

 - Simply put, SAP certification is much more about marketing hoopla than engineering.

-There are a variety of SAP certification logos that companies that have “become certified” can place on their websites.
+There are various SAP certification logos that companies that have “become certified” can place on their websites.

 This certification can be found on the websites of many software vendors.
 The SAP Partner program for software vendors is more of a marketing construct.
 Every software vendor likes to state that they are a certified partner.

-The following are important characteristics of the partner program.
+The following are essential characteristics of the partner program.